26/04/2022

-Traditionally, architects have been perceived as artists who create amazing designs but lack insight into the business aspect of development.
+Traditionally, many see architects as artists who create amazing designs but lack insight into the business aspect of development.
 However, an increasing number of architect-as-developer professionals like Ryan Theodore are breaking the mold and transitioning into development and investment.

 Ryan has accumulated over 20 years of experience in a diverse range of roles across multiple continents.
 He has worked at several high-profile offices, including Sir David Chipperfield, Sir Peter Cook and Qatari Diar.
 He has also worked in private practice, consultancy and held various roles in government, including investment and development.
 Now, as a student in the Global Master in Real Estate Development at IE University, Ryan is a star example of the “architect as developer” transition.